zaphoyd/websocketpp/readme.md

 ==========================

 WebSocket++ is a header only C++ library that impliments RFC6455 The WebSocket Protocol.
-It allows C++ programs to impliment WebSocket client and server functionality.
+It allows integrating WebSocket client and server functionality into C++ programs.
 It uses interchangable network transport modules including one based on C++ iostreams and one based on Boost Asio.

 *This branch is no longer "experimental".
 It represents the current edge release